b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 sc(s2)
 ```

+I recommend you try to solve the task on your own first.
+Once you finish you may
-You may compare your own solution with the one in this chapter (with
+compare your own solution with the one in this chapter (with explanations) or
-explanations) or with [the code
+with [the code
 snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/bat_and_ball)
 (without explanations).